He has shown you, O mortal, what is good.

-I was touched by a story that recently aired on the news about a little boy named Josiah.
-His simple faith and sense of what's right and what's wrong brought adults to tears.
+I was touched by a story that recently aired on the news in the United States about a little boy named Josiah.
+His simple faith and sense of what’s right and what’s wrong brought adults to tears.
 The story began when Josiah and his mother went into a Waffle House.
 Suddenly, Josiah noticed a dirty-looking man sitting outside the restaurant.

 He began to ask questions.
 Why was that man so dirty?
 Why was he sitting outside the restaurant?
 His mother explained that the man was homeless.
 What does it mean to be homeless?
 After Josiah’s mother did her best to explain what it meant to have no home and no family or friends to help out, Josiah asked his mom if they could buy the man a meal, and his mother happily obliged.